White Water Rafting on the Ganga river starting from Maletha - a little hamlet above Dev Prayag.

 In this section you're going to encounter some of the smaller but exciting rapids on the Ganga.
 First comes Initiation Cash Flow and then Black Money, after which we'll take a short tea break at Gullar from where all children below 12 will have to get off and will be sent back to Bull's Retreat.
 The big ones follow now - Three Blind Mice, Cross Fire and Return To Sender - quirky names yes, but once you raft through them, you won't forget them!

-With this you come to an end of your camping in Rishikesh adventure and return to Bull's Retreat with stories that will stay with you for a lifetime.
+With this you come to an end of your camping in Rishikesh adventure and return to Bull's Retreat or your campsite, with stories that will stay with you for a lifetime.
 A hot shower, a blazing bonfire, barbecue snacks and an awesome farewell dinner - the perfect recipe for a fantastic evening!
-Overnight at Bull's Retreat.

 DAY 4: RAFT SHIVPURI DOWN AND HEAD BACK HOME